miyako/4d-utility-structure-to-html/README.md

 * also Windows 64-bit.
 * shared component class, support binary mode.

+### Remarks

 The executable is intentionally outside of `/RESOURCES/` to avoid invalid signature and bad UNIX permisson on client/server.

+The function takes advantage of `4D.File` and `4D.Folder` but file system paths must be avoided since the path is eventually passed to `LAUNCH EXTERNAL PROCESS`.